 A robotic vacuum cleaner is one of the newest forms of advanced cleaning technology.
 Robotic vacuum cleaners are designed to clean the open area of your home and most do a really great job.
 For the most part, these vacuums are considered a great option for dog owners and they can help reduce the amount of work you have to do daily to keep your floors clean.

 There are two major types of dust mops that can be used to clean your hardwood floors: old-fashioned dust mops and disposable dust mop systems.

 An old-fashioned dust mop is extremely safe for use on hardwood floors.
 It will help to clean all of the dog hair and dander off of your hardwood floors and is a great tool to use for the first step of cleaning.

 The Old Fashioned Dust Mop from Champion Supplies is a sturdy choice and it effectively picks up dog hair from hardwood floors.
 This is a long-lasting purchase that gathers up dog hair without spreading the hair and dander all around.
 It is easily cleaned, but you will not have to replace the mop head often if you take care of it.

 Disposable Dust Mop

 You are probably familiar with the leading brands in disposable dust mop systems.
-While the marketing for these systems would lead you to believe that they are perfect for hardwood floors, the truth is that they do not collect dirt and debris like marketing leads you to believe and in fact they spread more than they pick up.
+While the marketing for these systems would lead you to believe that they are perfect for hardwood floors, the truth is that they do not collect dirt and debris like their marketing leads you to believe and in fact, they spread more than they pick up.